microsoft/Windows-AppConsult-PWALab/Manual/README.md

     ```

     We are still intercepting the browser request with the **event.respondWith()** method and we're still forwarding it directly to the server with the **fetch()** API.
 However, we have added a **catch()** handler, which is triggered in case the connection to the server fails.
-    In this scenario we use the **caches.open()** method to get access to the cache we have created when we have registered the service worker.
+    In this scenario we use the **caches.open()** method to get access to the cache we have created when we registered the service worker.
 Then, using the **cache.match()** method, we look if the current request is available inside the cache.
 If you remember what we have explained in the introduction, the caching interface uses a key / value pair implementation where the key is the request itself.
 As such, we use the **event.request** property as identifier.
 In case we get a match, we return the cached response.
 Otherwise, we will redirect the user to a dedicated offline page called **offline.html**.

 It's now time to test the code: